OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 # Install Instructions
 Now, before playing, you should do the following things:

-1) First, ensure you have the following Creations installed and active:
-	 - Fishing (ccBGSSSE001-Fish.esm)
-	 - Rare Curios (ccBGSSSE037-Curios.esl)
-	 - Saints & Seducers (ccBGSSSE025-AdvDSGS.esm)
-	 - Survival Mode (ccQDRSSE001-SurvivalMode.esl)
-	 - Arcane Accessories (ccbgssse014-spellpack01.esl)
-	 - Horse Armor Elven (ccbgssse011-hrsarmrelvn.esl)
-	 - Horse Armor Steel (ccbgssse012-hrsarmrstl.esl)

-2) Ensure the following ESL files are disabled in your load order (look under the plugins tab if using MO2):
+1) Ensure the following ESL files are disabled in your load order (look under the plugins tab if using MO2):
 	- 1NamelessSaber.esl
 	- 1NDArmor.esl
 	- 1FalconerArmor.esl

-3) Ensure the following ESP files are disabled in your load order (look under the plugins tab if using MO2):
+2) Ensure the following ESP files are disabled in your load order (look under the plugins tab if using MO2):
 	- TheLegends-NordArmor.esp
 	- 1YsmirArmorSE.esp

-4) Ensure the following ESP files are enabled in your load order (look under the plugins tab if using MO2):
+3) Ensure the following ESP files are enabled in your load order (look under the plugins tab if using MO2):
 	- 1NamelessSaber.esp
 	- 1NDArmor.esp
 	- 1FalconerArmor.esp

-5) Ensure the various patches are at the bottom of the load order.
+4) Ensure the various patches are at the bottom of the load order.
 The bottom of your load order (located under the plugins tab if using MO2) should look like this:
     - Alternate Perspectives - Misc Patches.esp
     - Better Skyrim Parties - Misc Patches.esp
     - Bijin AIO - Misc Patches.esp